 Now over to you – I’ll repeat my question from the beginning!
 What’s the most random reason you’ve ever gone on a trip, or what’s a really obscure location that you ended up loving?

-During this trip, I was graciously hosted by Sheraton Essen, but opinions (and my love for their sweet gestures and breakfast in bed) are my own.
+During this trip to Essen, Germany, I was graciously hosted by Sheraton Essen, but opinions (and my love for their sweet gestures and breakfast in bed) are my own.

 Want to travel smarter and more often?

 Join over 80,000 followers who love what I have to say!
 Enter your email here & you'll gain instant access to my special VIP zone, featuring freebies like checklists and printables... plus exclusive content, tips and updates!